coldzerofear/device-mounter/README.md

 * Kubernetes v1.22+ (other version not tested)
 * Docker / Containerd (other version not tested)
 * runc based container runtime
+* cert-manager (Ensure that certificate manager is installed in the cluster and will be used to distribute self signed certificates)

 ## Supported devices